How to Engage the ‘Hiding-Out’ Students in Your Class

 Why students ‘hide out’ in class

-“Hiding-out students” have one objective: Stay under the radar so their struggles go unnoticed.
+“Hiding-out students” have one objective: To stay under the radar so their struggles go unnoticed.
 It’s easy to lump these students together, but each one has unique complexities.
 We have to examine each one individually to discover why they want to hide.

-Are they concealing knowledge gaps and/or social-emotional struggles?
-Some might want to keep a low profile because they are shy, socially awkward or struggling English learners.
+Are they concealing knowledge gaps or a trauma?
+Do they struggle with social-emotional issues?
+Some might want to keep a low profile because they are shy, socially awkward, or struggling English learners.
 Others might be detached because of emotional issues like anxiety or depression.

 And some students hide in plain sight.
 They’re often vocal in class in negative ways, saying they don’t care to cover up their secret struggles.